Deep Southern States to Fall in Love with

-The Deep South in the southern United States is a region inextricably linked to the nation’s history.
-It was originally used to refer to the “cotton states” of South Carolina, Georgia, Alabama, Mississippi, and Louisiana – states that relied on plantation-style cotton farming for their local economy in the 18th century.
-Today, that term has expanded to include other neighboring states, like Tennessee, Texas and Florida, and the Deep South has developed its own signature cultural heritage that is totally unique to anywhere else in the world.
+The Deep South in the southern United States is inextricably linked to the nation’s history.
+Originally the “cotton states” of South Carolina, Georgia, Alabama, Mississippi, and Louisiana, these states relied on plantation-style cotton farming for their local economy in the 18th century.
+Today, that term has expanded to include neighboring states Tennessee, Texas, and Florida, and the Deep South has developed its own signature cultural heritage totally unique to anywhere else in the world.

 Studying at one of the many excellent university campuses – the University of Mississippi, University of Alabama, and Vanderbilt University in Nashville, Tennessee – takes you into a world-class facility where you can learn more about this enigmatic corner of the country.

 Here are some of our favourite Southern states to explore to get a taste of the Deep South.

 Expect hot and humid weather, downhome hospitality, and a vibrant local arts scene in the ‘Sip.
 If you love music, there's plenty to check out, from the Grammy Museum in Cleveland (fun fact: There are more Grammy winners from Mississippi than anywhere else in the US) to the museum of BB King, the legendary blues artist.

 As the home of the University of Mississippi, Oxford is very much the cultural mecca of the South, a big city with a small-town feel and an active community of musicians, artists, and writers.
 Make sure you try some of the state’s namesakes, like Mississippi mud pie or a boat trip along the Mississippi River – the second longest in the country.